Bellambi

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency averages 272 trips per day across all routes, translating to approximately 61 weekly trips per individual stop.
+Service frequency across all routes averages 272 trips per day, equating to approximately 68 weekly trips per individual stop.

 Frequently Asked Questions - Transport